 The role of a Corporate Secretary

-Specific to the corporate secretary, ACRA requires that every company must appoint a secretary within 6 months from the date of its incorporation.
+Specific to the corporate secretary, ACRA requires that every company must appoint a company secretary within 6 months from the date of its incorporation.
 The secretary must also be residing locally in Singapore and he or she must not be the sole director of the company.

 Here’s where the role of the corporate secretary gets really important: The secretary may be held liable for the company’s failure to comply with the law in certain situations, according to ACRA.